Mr. Fuji: Managerial career (1985–1996)

 Fuji retired from wrestling in 1985 and became a heel manager and wrestled occasionally.
 As a manager, Fuji often "blinded" his opponents by throwing salt in their eyes, or he or his wrestler(s) hit their opponent with his ever-present cane.
 He wore a black tuxedo and bowler hat, akin to the James Bond series character Oddjob, and carried a little bag of salt.
 His first client was George Steele.
 Fuji teamed with him to lose to Hulk Hogan and "Mean" Gene Okerlund when Okerlund pinned Fuji.
 Steele soon became a face and left Fuji.
 Fuji's next client was Don Muraco.
 They formed a popular heel duo and appeared in a number of TV show parodies, including "Fuji Vice", which was a send-up of Miami Vice.
 Fuji and Muraco then began a feud with Ricky Steamboat, resulting in Steamboat defeating Fuji in several matches during the feud.
 Fuji briefly managed Jim Neidhart, whose contract he later sold to Jimmy Hart.
-In 1987, he bought the contract of Demolition (Ax and Smash) from Luscious Johnny V. Demolition started calling him "Master Fuji."
-Earlier, he brought Killer Khan and Sika back to the WWF.
+In 1987, he bought the contract of Demolition (Ax and Smash) from Luscious Johnny V. Demolition started calling him "Master Fuji" and also Fuji began sporting face paint after becoming their manager.
+He brought Killer Khan and Sika back to the WWF.
 He acquired Kamala from The Wizard, managing him in singles or tag matches with Sika, while also leading "Cowboy" Bob Orton (who often teamed with Muraco).

 Fuji managed Demolition to the Tag Team Championship at Wrestlemania IV.
 At Survivor Series '88, he turned on Demolition and began managing Demolition's rival tag team, The Powers of Pain (Warlord and Barbarian).
 Interviewed after the contest, Fuji claimed that he had turned on Demolition because, since winning the championship, they had become insubordinate and disrespectful to him, whereas the Powers would be utterly obedient and loyal apprentices.
 For their part, Demolition denounced their former manager as a parasite, labelling him "Fuj the Stooge".